-\begin{remark} Iterated sums of the type considered in Corollary \ref{cor:BaldiGen} are of interest in data science and more specifically feature extraction of time-series, see e.g. \cite{BKPASL, DEFT, CGGOT}. where such sums are introduced as {\em iterated-sums signatures}.
+Iterated integrals and sums of the type considered in Corollaries \ref{cor:BaldiGen} and \ref{cor:BaldiGenInt} are of interest in data science.
+Specifically, iterated integrals have given rise to a popular feature set of machine learning applications, the lectures notes \cite{CK} constitute an excellent source of information.
+Iterated sums, a.k.a. {\em iterated-sums signatures} are a natural variant, specifically for feature extraction of time-series, see e.g. \cite{BKPASL, DEFT, CGGOT}.
 Strictly speaking, they allow for additional integer powers of the $\xi$'s.
-An extension of Corollary \ref{cor:BaldiGen} in this direction is not difficult, but would require an algebraic setup in terms of quasi-shuffle or Grossmann--Larson Hopf algebras that would lead us to far astray.
-(The required rough path estimates are found in \cite{FZ}.) \end{remark}
+An extension of Corollary \ref{cor:BaldiGen} in this direction is not difficult, e.g. using results of \cite{FZ}, but this would require an algebraic setup in terms of quasi-shuffle or Grossmann--Larson Hopf algebras that would lead us too far astray.